ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 identifers MUST define the equivalent virtual channel identifiers, e.g. technology-specific source and/or destination as well as any protocol-specific channel discriminators.

+When using the multicast MAC address for transmitting to receivers whose MAC addresses have not yet been learned, all receivers in the broadcast domain share the same destination address (and therefore the same virtual channel).
+Implementations relying on multicast SHOULD use additional mechanisms, i.e. the Bundle destination EID, to determine whether received bundles are intended for local processing.
+Once a sender learns a peer's MAC address, implementations SHOULD switch to unicast transmission.

 ## MTU and Jumbo Frames